Guide for Authors

 - The AFSJ implements a double-blind review process where authors do not know the reviewers and vice versa.
 Authors should not do anything to compromise the confidentiality of the review process by, for example, revealing their names and/or affiliations in the documents meant for review.

-- All co-authors listed should have contributed significantly to the work and must share accountability for the results.
+- All co-authors listed should have contributed significantly to the work, have their consent to the manuscript publication and must share accountability for the results.

 - The corresponding author should keep all co-authors informed of the submission and progress of the review process and its results.